Conditional independence ideals with hidden variables: Introduction

-In this way, any CI statement with hidden variables corresponds to a collection of determinantal conditions on flattenings of marginals of the tensor of joint probabilities of all observed random variables.
-We are interested in the set $\MP_{\MC}$ of marginal distributions of the observed variables of those joint distributions (of observed and hidden variables) that satisfy the statements in~$\MC$.
-The rank conditions give us some constraints on~$\MP_{\MC}$.

-In general, the set $\MP_{\MC}$ is not easy to describe.
-For example, consider the case of two observed variables $X,Y$, a single hidden variable $H$ and $\MC=\{ \ind X{Y}[H]\}$.
-Then $\MP_{\MC}$ consists of those non-negative $\lvert \MX \rvert \times\lvert \MY\rvert$-matrices $P=(p_{x,y})_{x\in\MX,y\in\MY}$ that are of \emph{non-negative rank} at most $|\MH|$ (that is, they can be written as a non-negative linear combination of non-negative rank-one matrices), and that satisfy the normalization condition~$\sum_{x,y}p_{x,y}=1$.
-For $r>2$, the set of matrices of non-negative rank at most $r$ is a semi-algebraic set whose semi-algebraic condition is not known in general.
+Suppose that $Z$ is a hidden (unobserved) variable, and that we only have access to the marginal distribution of $X$ and~$Y$, which is equal to the marginal tensor~$P^{X,Y}=\sum_{z\in\MZ}P_{z}$.
+If $X$ and $Y$ are independent given~$Z$, then $P^{X,Y}$ has rank at most~$|\MZ|$.
+More precisely, $P^{X,Y}$ has \emph{non-negative rank} at most $|\MZ|$; that is, $P^{X,Y}$ can be written as a non-negative linear combination of non-negative rank-one matrices.
+Conversely, any (non-negative real) matrix $P^{X,Y}$ of non-negative rank at most $|\MZ|$ that satisfies the normalization condition~$\sum_{x,y}P^{X,Y}_{x,y}=1$ arises in this way, as the $(X,Y)$-marginal of a joint distribution tensor $P$ of three variables $X,Y,Z$ that satisfies $\ind XY[Z]$.

+The set of matrices of non-negative rank at most $r$ form a semi-algebraic set.
 A characterization of this semi-algebraic set for $r=2$ is given in \cite{allman2015tensors}.
-It is known that its Zariski closure equals the set of all rank~$r$ matrices, and it is described by the determinantal ideal of all $(r+1)$-minors of~$P$.
-When $\MC$ contains more than one statement, there is little hope to obtain a complete description of~$\MP_{\MC}$.
-Therefore, we restrict attention to a subset of the equality constraints consisting of rank constraints implied by~$\MC$.
+For $r>2$, the semi-algebraic conditions are not known in general.
+It is known that its Zariski closure equals the set of all matrices of rank at most $r$, and it is described by the determinantal ideal of all $(r+1)$-minors of~$P$.

+When combining several CI statements with hidden variables, the set of corresponding joint distributions of the observed variables will again be a semi-algebraic set.
+In this paper, we restrict attention to a subset of the equality constraints consisting of rank constraints.
+While these rank constraints are in general not even enough to describe the Zariski closure, they do provide valuable insights.